molaco/flowsurface/README.md

 #### Historical Trades on Footprint Charts

--   By default, `FootprintChart` captures and plots live trades in real time via WebSocket.
+-   By default, they capture and plot live trades in real time via WebSocket.
 -   For Binance tickers, you can optionally backfill the visible time range by enabling trade fetching in the settings:
     -   [data.binance.vision](https://data.binance.vision/): Fast daily bulk downloads (no intraday).
     -   REST API (e.g., `/fapi/v1/aggTrades`): Slower, paginated intraday fetching (subject to rate limits).
     -   The Binance connector can use either or both methods to retrieve historical data as needed.
--   Trade fetching for Bybit tickers is not supported, as they lack a suitable REST API.
+-   Trade fetching for Bybit/Hyperliquid is not supported, as both lack a suitable REST API.
+OKX is WIP.

 ---